opensourcecourse/git-assignment/README.md

  - When pushing, use the force.
  - [More on rebasing](https://stackoverflow.com/a/11566503/3645626)

-Now, squash all commits on branch_1 into a single commit, and push again.
-Paste the hash of the commit in the Task 5 of answers.md
+Now, squash all changes to branch_1 into a single commit, and push again.
+There should be exactly two commits when you check the log.
+Paste the hash of the latter commit under Task 5 of answers.md

 # Task 6: Archeology (bonus, 5 points)